Daganwei station: Platform

 The station has an island platform located under a planned road.
 Toilets and a nursery room are located at the end of the platform towards Gongye Avenue South station.

 In addition, there is a storage track at the east end of the platform.

 Entrances/exits

-The station has 2 points of entry/exit, with Exit A being accessible via elevator.
+The station has 2 points of entry/exit.
+Exit A is equipped with an elevator.